Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ## Introduction: Event Model

 So far, we were able to react to a user interacting with the GUI through widgets.
-For example, if the user pressed the left mouse button while hovering over a `Button`, that button will emit the signal `clicked`, which can trigger our custom behavior.
+For example, if the user clicked a `Button`, that button will emit the signal `clicked`, which can trigger our custom behavior.
 While this mechanism works, it can also be fairly limiting.
 Pre-defined widgets will only have pre-defined way of interacting with them.
 We cannot react to the user pressing a keyboard key using just `Button`.
 To do that, we will need an **event controller**.

 ### What is an Event?